• Skip to primary navigation

 2) As the soup cooks, check it every so often and use a ladle to skim the fat from the top.
 It will be white and look frothy.
 You may also need to add more liquid if you see it reducing.

 3) While soup is cooking, make your matzo balls.
-In a bowl add matzo meal, eggs, sparkling water, grapeseed oil, cayenne, saffron, turmeric, lemon zest, parsley, salt and pepper.
-Mix everything together and place in fridge to set for about 20 minutes.
+In a bowl add matzo meal, eggs, sparkling water, olive oil, cayenne, saffron, turmeric, lemon zest, parsley, salt and pepper.
+Mix everything together and place in fridge to set for at least 20 minutes.

 Lemon Saffron Matzo Ball Soup via LittleFerraroKitchen.com